epaaso/sc-luca-explore/README.md

 When opening a notebook, we recommend attaching to a running jupyter server, which is launched with the `jl` command in a shell in the container, like above.
 This avoids losing the running kernel if you close the window you are working on.

+A problem with vscode is that it does not offer a way to shutdown notebooks you'll have to do it manuall with a notebook to delete not recently used kernels in `./utils/cull-kernles.ipynb`.
+It uses api calls.

 ## Folder structure

 The workflow is spread across various notebooks, where one can see the figures generated in the proccess and some short explanations.